The entire book appears at this link with chapters added after appearing online:

 burnt orange offering bathing the year in coming darkness.

-Tyger walks a last ceremonial lap along Magazine Street
+Tyger takes a last ceremonial lap along Magazine Street

 just past Jefferson Avenue where Lee Harvey Oswald lived.
 So on

 and so forth by a smelly downtown bus crawling as it spews ozone

 depleting fumes skyward.